 Correct, the above statement is mostly true (despite environmental concerns).
 However, we have entered the Information Age.
 And with the Information Age (Also know as the digital age, computer age, etc) we have the internet; a place where there is no filter (at least here in the United States of America, and MANY other countries around the world that value Freedom of Speech..) and people are capable of posting anything they desire to the world wide web (www) to be discovered.

 Today we are talking about authentic information.
 Knowledge is power, folks.
 So what does that mean when we load our brains with the wrong information?
 Well, it is kind of like eating a donut.
 It tastes really good, pure pleasure all the way down.
 It might rumble around in your belly afterward (that much sugar always does for me!) and that's that.
 But there is no nutritional value in that donut, and if you were to consume donuts for breakfast, lunch, and dinner, chances are that you will feel terrible by the next morning.
-Some people don't feel terrible, and they keep doing it anyways, only to one day eventually ask themselves (or a doctor), "why do I feel weird?".
+Some people don't feel terrible, and they keep doing it anyway, only to one day eventually ask themselves (or a doctor), "why do I feel weird?".
 And that is why we eat healthy food.

 That, my friends, is why this blog exists.
 I have spent half a decade researching and learning about the materials I work with.
-From websites to news papers and magazines, I have stumbled upon amazing (yes, awe-inspiring) amounts of misleading and/or inaccurate information.
+From websites to newspapers and magazines, I have stumbled upon amazing (yes, awe-inspiring) amounts of misleading and/or inaccurate information.
 When you come to this blog, know that I am providing you with the best information I have obtained.
 And I will have my work cited and sources to prove it.

 To good health,